 Well, then it gets trickier.
-First thing you do is sign up for a newsletter service like MailChimp, Vertical Response, Constant Contact.
-Then, go through your list and weed out anyone you haven’t talked to/been in direct contact with in the past 2 years.
+The first thing you do is sign up for a newsletter service like MailChimp, Vertical Response, and Constant Contact.
+Then, go through your list and weed out anyone you haven’t talked to/been in direct contact with within the past 2 years.

 Okay, I Have An Email Service.
 What Now?